 Asserson (also sometimes spelled Assersen) was born in Eigersund, on Norway’s southwestern coast, in 1839.
 Like other people on this list, he left home as a teenager for a life at sea, signing on to merchant ships.
 He moved to the United States in 1859, arriving in New Orleans, where he took up civil engineering and assisted in the construction of lighthouses and other navigational improvements in the Gulf of Mexico.
 With the outbreak of the Civil War, he decided to head north, eventually landing in New York, where he enrolled in the Cooper Union to further his engineering studies.

-But Asserson’s main area of expertise was dry dock construction.
-When he arrived at the Yard, it had only the 350-foot Dry Dock No. 1, completed in 1851, and 500-foot Dry Dock No. 2 was under construction.
-If the United States wanted to build a modern steel-hulled Navy, these facilities would be need to upgraded and expanded for longer, heavier ships.
-Dry Dock No. 2 was designed as a wooden dry dock, but this construction soon proved to be inadequate, and it was rebuilt with concrete a few years later.
+But Asserson’s main area of expertise was in dry dock construction.
+When he arrived at the Yard, it had only the 350-foot Dry Dock No. 1, completed in 1851, and the 500-foot Dry Dock No. 2 was under construction.
+If the United States wanted to build a modern steel-hulled Navy, these facilities would need to be upgraded and expanded for longer, heavier ships.
+Dry Dock No. 2 was designed in wood, but this construction soon proved to be inadequate, and it was rebuilt with concrete a few years later.
 Dry Dock No. 1 was also improved, replacing its wooden caisson with a steel door.
-Dry Dock No. 3 would be officially completed in 1897, which could accommodate ships of more than 600 feet, but not without controversy.
-Soon after construction was done, the dock developed a substantial leak, prompting a series of courts-martial of Navy engineers for “carelessness, negligence, and inefficency.”
-Asserson was not charged.
-During the first years of his tenure at the Brooklyn Navy Yard, Asserson was not technically the chief engineer, but rather an assistant, though he was the principle manager for many of these construction projects.
-With the death of the official chief civil engineer, Henry S. Craven, in 1889, Asserson rose to this chief post, and attained the rank of Rear Admiral.
+Dry Dock No. 3 could accommodate ships of more than 600 feet, and it would be officially completed in 1897 , but not without controversy.
+Soon after construction was done, the dock developed a substantial leak, prompting a series of courts-martial of Navy engineers for “carelessness, negligence, and inefficency,” though Asserson was not charged.
+During the first years of his tenure at the Brooklyn Navy Yard, Asserson was not technically the chief engineer, but rather an assistant, though he was the principal manager for many of these construction projects.
+With the death of the official chief civil engineer Henry S. Craven in 1889, Asserson rose to this chief post, and attained the rank of Rear Admiral.